Many users turn to a VPN service when downloading or uploading torrents, in order to preserve their anonymity and protect their identity from ISPs.

 If your VPN server does not support P2P traffic, your Transmission downloads may not be working, and therefore, you should get your downloads working again by switching to a server that supports P2P operation.

 Since some VPN servers don’t work with P2P traffic and you download a lot, go for a VPN that supports this kind of traffic and always choose P2P-enabled servers when you are torrenting.
+Our suggestion is PIA (Private Internet Access) as it has excellent features for P2P activities.

 4. Disable IPv6 on your device